Feature #523

 If I try to read with PROBE_SPI_RDID vendor is 0x00 while CHIP ID is 0xEF 0xAA

-Updated by E T 2 months ago
+Updated by E T about 1 year ago

 I abbandoned flashrom I found this project https://github.com/sele-nium/flash_w25n which resolve my issue.